top of page

 - The lab exploits genetically engineered mouse models, induced pluripotent stem cells (iPSCs) from human patients, miniaturized physiological assays, yeast-two-hybrid screens, aligned cardiomyocyte mouse models, co-culture devices, specialized cardiac extracellular matrix coatings, 3-D printing, and other in vitro model systems.

-- The lab collaborates with prominent investigators in the bioengineering/nanoengineering departments.
+- The lab collaborates with prominent clinicians in the genetic cardiomyopathy as well as investigators in the engineering and chemistry departments.

 In this manner, the lab is developing a comprehensive understanding of the complex role for the cell-cell junction network and its requirement for optimal cardiac function both in vitro and in vivo.